laurenoconnelllab/Poison-frog-ant-diet-and-alkaloid-defense/README.md

-To test for within and between species differences in ant abundance between leaf litter and stomach contents, we employed a negative binomial generalized linear model using the **glm.nb()** function from the ‘*MASS*’ package \[@MASS\].
+To test for within and between species differences in ant abundance between leaf litter and stomach contents, we employed a negative binomial generalized linear model using the **glm.nb()** function from the ‘*MASS*’ package ([Venables and Ripley 2002](#ref-MASS)).
 The model used total ant abundance per sample as the response variable, with group (stomach vs. leaf) and population as predictors.
 Pairwise comparisons were conducted using estimated marginal means.
-To examine if frogs show selectivity for consuming specific ant genera, we calculated a linear selectivity index by subtracting the relative abundance of ants found on the leaf litter from those found in frog stomach contents \[@strauss1979\].
-The interpretation of these selectivity values was guided by the methodology in \[@mcelroy_ant_2019\], which involves generating a null distribution of selectivity values via simulation for each ant species.
+To examine if frogs show selectivity for consuming specific ant genera, we calculated a linear selectivity index by subtracting the relative abundance of ants found on the leaf litter from those found in frog stomach contents ([Strauss 1979](#ref-strauss1979)).
+The interpretation of these selectivity values was guided by the methodology in ([McElroy and Donoso 2019](#ref-mcelroy_ant_2019)), which involves generating a null distribution of selectivity values via simulation for each ant species.
 By comparing the observed selectivity values to this null distribution, we classified the ants as ‘selected’ if the values were above, ‘neutral’ if they were within, and ‘avoided’ if they were below the null distribution, thereby delivering a statistically robust assessment of the frogs’ selective foraging behaviors.

 ``` r
 # To calculate the total ant abundance per sample only in Winkler sacs